Undergraduate English Language Proficiency

 - completing two semesters of regular-track, transferable English composition courses, equivalent to UM-D's Composition 105 and 106, with grades of "C" or better in both courses ("C-" or below is not acceptable for transfer).
 If you are enrolled in the second semester of English composition while applying, conditional admission may be possible.

-If you have not demonstrated your English language proficiency in one of the ways described above, you must take an English language proficiency test.
 The Office of Admissions and Orientation will accept the Advanced Placement International English Language (APIEL), the International English Languages Testing System (IELTS), the Michigan English Language Assessment Battery (MELAB), and the Test of English as a Foreign Language (TOEFL).
-You must take one of these tests; it is not necessary to take all of them.
+You only need to take one of these tests; it is not necessary to take all of them.

 Achieving the minimum score does not guarantee admission, only consideration.

-Both the TOEFL and the MELAB are offered throughout the world.
-You should take one or the other well in advance of your intended starting term.
+The TOEFL, IELTS, and MELAB are offered throughout the world.
+You should take an assessment well in advance of your intended starting term.
 TOEFL scores arrive at UM-Dearborn 6-8 weeks after the test date.
-MELAB scores are available within a week if the test is taken in Ann Arbor, but if taken abroad, testing and mailing delays may prolong the process.
-If you are living in southeastern Michigan, we suggest you take the MELAB on the Ann Arbor campus so that we can receive the scores quickly.
+MELAB scores are often available within a few weeks if the test is taken at UM-Dearborn, but if taken abroad, testing and mailing delays may prolong the process.
+If you are living in southeastern Michigan, we suggest you take the MELAB on the UM-Dearborn campus so that we can receive the scores quickly.
 The APIEL Exam is only offered overseas to high school students.
 APIEL Exam scores arrive at UM-Dearborn 6-8 weeks after the test date.
 IELTS results are available within 13 working days of taking the test.

-You may take the MELAB or TOEFL test more than once, and only your most recent score will be considered.
+You may take the MELAB, TOEFL, and IELTS test more than once, and only your most recent score will be considered.
 Test scores more than two years old will not be accepted for consideration.

 For testing information and registration materials, please contact: